-Since the acquisition of Perron, Amex has made a number of gold and base metal discoveries, namely the Eastern Gold Zone, the Gratien Gold Zone, the Central Polymetallic Zone, the Grey Cat Zone as well as several compelling regional drill results that warrant additional follow-up.
+Since the acquisition of Perron, Amex has made a number of gold and base metal discoveries, namely the Eastern Gold Zone (which includes the High Grade Zone (HGZ), the Denise Zone (DZ) and other gold zones), the Gratien Gold Zone, the Central Polymetallic Zone, the Grey Cat Zone as well as several compelling regional drill results that warrant additional follow-up.

 Eastern Gold Zone